HumanSignal/label-studio/docs/source/guide/index.md

 - **Tasks** are the labeled items.
 Label Studio is a multi-type labeling tool - you can [import](tasks.html) either text, image, audio URL, HTML text or any number and combination of these data resources.
 - **Completions** are the labeling results in [JSON format](completions.html#Completion-fields).
 They could be [exported](completions.html) in various common formats, ready to use in machine learning pipelines.
-- **Predictions** are the optional labeling results in [the same format](completions.html#Completion-fields), but unlike completions they are used for generating prelabelings in annotation process.
+- **Predictions** are the optional labeling results in [the same format](completions.html#Completion-fields), but unlike completions they are used for generating prelabelings in the annotation process.
 - [**Machine learning backend** connects](ml.html) popular machine learning frameworks to Label Studio for active learning & generating model predictions on-the-fly
 - **Config** is a simple [XML tree with **tags**](setup.html#Labeling-config)) used to configure UI elements, connect input data to output labeling scheme.
 - **Project** encompasses tasks, config, predictions and completions all-in-one in an isolated directory